 It all started when I was exposed to something so beautiful as the city of Bangalore.
 Bangalore was once called the Garden City.

 I came to Bangalore (now Bengaluru) in 2001.
-The moment I reached there I felt that there is no other city like Bangalore – trees everywhere, the city was entirely covered with trees.
+The moment I reached there, I felt there was no other city like Bangalore—trees everywhere; the city was entirely covered with them.

-I come from a small city in northern India where the temperature in summer reaches 46-47 degrees centigrade.
-In Bangalore, I felt that there are no summer seasons.
+I come from a small city in northern India where the summer temperature reaches 46-47 degrees centigrade.
+In Bangalore, I felt that there was no summer season.

-After 2005-06, I started seeing that many century-old trees huge trees – having a canopy of 30 to 40 feet were being cut almost every day for various development projects like road widening, metro rail, and other activities.
+After 2005-06, I started seeing that many century-old trees, with canopies of 30 to 40 feet, were being cut almost every day for various development projects, such as road widening, metro rail, and other activities.

-I started seeing those trees being brought down in front of my eyes.
-I started feeling what will happen if almost all of the trees are gone.
-Bangalore will become like any other city where everything is exposed to the sun creating water problems and all of those things.
+I started seeing those trees brought down right before my eyes.
+I began to feel what would happen if almost all the trees were gone.
+Bangalore will become like any other city where everything is exposed to the sun, causing water problems and all that.

-Before every summer you would see people in Bangalore share their frustrations online, talking about why the city is heated so much and about planting trees, etc.
+Before every summer, you would see people in Bangalore share their frustrations online, talking about why the city is so hot and about planting trees, etc.

-This made me feel that being a citizen I should do something.
-I don’t want to regret it 10 years from now, I don’t want to look back and think that, “Oh, I should have done something.”
+This made me feel that, as a citizen, I should do something.
+I don’t want to regret it 10 years from now.
+I don’t want to look back and think, “Oh, I should have done something.”

 Change Starts

-I started visiting government offices because I was working from Monday to Friday, the only time I used to have was Saturday – when government offices are open.
-I started meeting people to find out what can I do as an individual.
+I started visiting government offices because I was working Monday to Friday; the only time I had was Saturday, when government offices were open.
+I started meeting people to find out what I can do as an individual.

-After meeting the forest officers and other people I realized that there are still many places where trees can be planted.
-I started visiting parks, lakes, school campuses, hospital campuses, all these spaces which had areas within them to plant saplings.
+After meeting the forest officers and other people, I realised that there are still many places where trees can be planted.
+I started visiting parks, lakes, schools, and hospital campuses, all with areas to plant saplings.

-From 1 sapling in 2007 to huge forests now
+From 1 sapling in 2007 to giant forests now

 It all started with one sapling in 2007, then 100 saplings in 2008.
-We are now planting more than 1.5-2 lakh saplings.
-The total count, as of now, is close to five and a half lakhs.
+We are now planting more than 1.5-2 lakh saplings annually.
+The total count, as of now, is close to 5.5 lakh.

-The whole aim is that I want to create as many forests as I can.
-I always have that in mind when I’m planting trees, how do I make sure that it goes to become a tree.
-I should just not plant a tree and forget it.
+The whole aim is to create as many forests as I can.
+I always have that in mind when I’m planting trees: how do I make sure that it becomes a tree?
+I should not plant a tree and forget it.
 Because quality always mattered over quantity.

-I’m not against development but I always feel what work can I do.
-If I cannot stop a 500-acre forest from being destroyed.
-Nobody can stop me from creating a 500-acre forest.
+I’m not against development, but I always feel what can I do.
+I cannot stop a 500-acre forest from being destroyed.
+However, nobody can stop me from creating a 500-acre forest.
 I try to do whatever I feel is possible.

 Government Support

-I will tell one small incident, around 2005-2006 a lot of trees were being brought down.
-One weekend I was sitting outside the forest officers’ office.
-The person came out and asked me are you here to take permission to cut down a tree.
-I said No sir I’m here to take permission to plant trees.
+I will share an incident from around 2005-2006, when many trees were being cut down.
+One weekend, I was sitting outside the forest officers’ office.
+The person came out and asked me if I was here to take permission to cut down a tree.
+I said, “No, sir.
+I’m here to request permission to plant trees.”

-The forest officers were very helpful and I met some amazing forest officers who are trying really hard to save whatever they can and even grow new forests.
-Help from the government has always been there.
+The forest officers were helpful, and I met some amazing ones who are really trying hard to save whatever they can and even grow new forests.
+Government help has always been there.
 They are the ones who can tell you where the land is available for planting trees.

 More Regions, More Areas, More Forests

-I started planting around lakes first because I wanted to plant in locations where I can protect the sapling from animals and humans.
+I started planting around lakes first because I wanted to grow in locations where I could protect the saplings from animals and humans.

-We have planted in school campuses, railway campuses, army campuses, hospitals.
+We have planted in school campuses, railway campuses, army campuses, and hospitals.

 What started in Bangalore spread to other places.
 People started liking the results.
 People started seeing what was happening.
-And, you know, I always believe that the reward for good work is more work.
+I always believe that the reward for good work is more work.

 I was doing it alone till 2014, with the help of other nature lovers.
 So it was their passion as well.
-They used to spend some time on weekends planting and taking care of the saplings.
+They used to spend some time on weekends planting and caring for the saplings.

-If I just keep planting saplings that is not enough.
+If I keep planting saplings, that is not enough.
 We need more and more people to understand the importance of trees.
-Then I added one team member in SayTrees as a full-time resource, because I felt that our efforts have to be exponential.
-And it is not possible if I just do it on weekends.
-Today we have grown to 25 full-time members with SayTrees.
+Then I added one team member in SayTrees as a full-time resource, because I felt that our efforts had to be exponential.
+And I cannot do it on weekends.
+Today, we have grown to 25 full-time SayTrees members.

 So in different cities, I have people working for SayTrees.
 And we are trying to create forests wherever possible.
-I have always treated SayTrees like a startup – where I’m very passionate, but I’m very aggressive also – and the benefit or the profit for me is as many trees as they can be and in terms of the number of acres of forest we have created.
+I have always treated SayTrees like a startup.
+The benefit or profit for me is as many trees as possible, and the number of acres of forest we have created.

 Business Model

-Our work is funded, mostly by corporates who are ready to donate to such causes and individuals who are willing to donate, whatever they can in their personal capacity.
+Our work is funded mainly by corporations ready to donate to such causes and by individuals willing to donate whatever they can in their personal capacity.

-We have people donating 11 rupees to us.
-We have corporates donating many lakhs rupees to us because they like the cause.
+From people making small donations of 11 rupees to corporations donating many lakhs of rupees, because they like the cause.

 Why will Corporate Help